ucfnchb/CASA0014_Plant-Monitor_Stella/README.md

   *Fritzing diagram
 5. Include the library: <DHT_U.h> , for DHT22 sensor.
 6. Sending Soil Data to MQTT, [Workshop Learning process/6_Soil Data to MQTT]

-Phase 2 Conculsion:
-  libraries:
-  <ESP8266WiFi.h> for WiFi
-  <ezTime.h> for time capture on Arduino
-  <PubSubClient.h> for MQTT access
-  <DHT.h> for the DHT22 sensor
-  [Workshop Learning process/6_Soil Data to MQTT] and [Workshop Learning process/5_MQTT_sendTopic] include "arduino_secrets.h" script to hide private information
+7. Phase 2 Conculsion: libraries using : <ESP8266WiFi.h> for WiFi connection; <ezTime.h> for time capture on Arduino;  <PubSubClient.h> for MQTT access; <DHT.h> for the DHT22 sensor [Workshop Learning process/6_Soil Data to MQTT] and [Workshop Learning process/5_MQTT_sendTopic] include "arduino_secrets.h" script to hide my private information.

 3rd phase: Setup Raspberry Pi (Formerly known as Raspbian)

-1. Setting up a RPi as a gateway as a datastore https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html Control the system remotely using VNC: Virtual Network Computing, SSH: Secure Shell Protocol.
-What is "Shell"? https://missing.csail.mit.edu/2020/course-shell/
+1. 1.
+Setting up a RPi as a gateway as a datastore https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html, trying to program on the Pi or use it to control electronics such as lights, motors and sensors, there's no need to connect it to a display or input devices.
+Control the system remotely using: VNC (Virtual Network Computing) and SSH (Secure Shell Protocol).
+And what is "Shell"? https://missing.csail.mit.edu/2020/course-shell/

 2. The Pi must be connected to the same local network as the Huzzah, hostname with the format stud-pi-ucxxxxx and there are three essential software components that need to be installed: